chntsrin/End-to-End-Retail-Data-Warehouse-Analytics-Project/README.md

-# Data Warehouse and Analytics Project
+# End-to-End Retail Data Warehouse Analytics Project

 This project demonstrates a complete Data Analytics lifecycle, transforming raw retail transactional data into a **Data Warehouse** using **Medallion Architecture**.
 The final result is a professional **Power BI Dashboard** that empowers business stakeholders to make data-driven decisions regarding sales, profitability.